implexa/implexa/proj/implexa-project-requirement-doc.md

 3. **UI Tests**: Test component rendering and user interactions
 4. **End-to-End Tests**: Test complete workflows from UI to filesystem

+## Project Name Origin
+Implexa comes from the Latin word "implex," meaning "interweaving" or "entanglement."
+The name reflects how the system helps manage the complex, interconnected relationships in hardware product development—parts, assemblies, revisions, alternates, variants, and ECNs all woven together into a coherent system.
+As a bonus, it contains the letters P, L, and M.

 ## Conclusion

 Implexa represents a modern approach to PLM/PDM for hardware developers, combining Git-based version control with a structured metadata system.
 Built with Tauri and Rust, it offers superior performance, security, and reliability compared to traditional PLM systems, while maintaining a user-friendly interface that integrates naturally with hardware development workflows.